 The Innovator Visa

-After the scrapping of the Tier 1 Entrepreneur visa in 2018, the new innovator visa is intended to help experienced overseas entrepreneurs set up their business in the UK.
+With the abolition of the Tier 1 Entrepreneur visa in 2018, the new innovator visa is intended to help experienced overseas entrepreneurs set up their business in the UK.
 The applicant will need to obtain an endorsement of their proposed business from approved bodies before they can apply for the visa.

 - an innovative, viable and scalable business idea supported by an endorsing body with at least £50,000 available to invest.